 You can change your hairstyle to fix headphone hair if you don’t have a comb and water.

 You have three options to do this: ruffle your hair, change the part of your hair or tie it up in a different style.

 The hair can be ruffled to lift the strands and give it more volume.
-To make styling easier, it is a good idea to wet your hands before you start ruffling your hair.
+To make styling easier, it is a good idea to wet your hands before you start ruffling your hairs.

 Use hair styling products: Styling gel with a spray bottle

 You just need to wash your hair and style it.
-Spraying your hair with a spray bottle or wetting a comb to dampen the dryness is a good option.
-This allows you to control how your hair is styled and how it gets wet.
+Spraying your headphone hair with a spray bottle or wetting a comb to dampen the dryness is a good option.
+This allows you to control how your hair is styled and how gets wet hear.

-You can also use straightening or hairdryer if styling gels don’t appeal to you.
+You can also use a straightening or hair dryer if styling gels don’t appeal to you.
 To temporarily alter the hair’s structure, straightening irons use heat.
 Hair strands can be temporarily restructured or straightened by using high temperatures to dissolve the hydrogen bonds holding the hair’s Keratin together.

 Select a lightweight headphone